JorgeAndrino/pure_Volume/README.md

 The new logo is simplistic, while providing plenty of opportunities for branding on clothing, hats business cards, pins, etc.

-- Project Manager: Shannon Stoltz-Limin
+- Project Manager and Writer: Shannon Stoltz-Limin

 - Video creator: Hassan Yousef